Marcus Holness

 Marcus Lewis Holness (born 8 December 1988 in Swinton, Greater Manchester) is an English retired professional footballer.
 He was a defender.

 Career

 Oldham Athletic

 Holness began his career with Oldham Athletic and signed his first professional contract with them at the end of the 2006–07 season, but did not play any competitive matches for them.

 While at Oldham Athletic, Holness was loaned out to Ossett Town until December.
 But the loan spell at Ossett Town was cut short and signed on loan on 2 October 2007 for Rochdale.
-It wasn't until on 12 October 2007 when he made his Rochdale debut, where he played 46 minutes, in a 2–1 win over Grimsby Town.
+On 12 October 2007, he made his Rochdale debut, where he played 46 minutes, in a 2–1 win over Grimsby Town.
 After extending his loan spell with the club, he played nine times for the Dale and impressed with his performances that manager Keith Hill made him Rochdale's first signing of the January 2008 transfer window, joining on a free transfer.